hellodanielbai/bubblebop/README.md

 - Terminal
     - Fixed locations with corresponding colors
-    - Planes can fly through terminals, but only land from one side
+    - Planes can only score when the reach their respective terminals

 - Flight Path
     - Path starts at player click, and ends when player is finished dragging